Ask the Pediatrician: Which Type of Milk Is Best for Toddlers?

 Yogurt: 8 ounces = 1 serving of dairy

 Cheese: 3 ounces = 1 serving of dairy

 Shredded Cheese: ⅓ cup = 1 serving of dairy

 Milk alternatives have become more popular over the past decade as some families choose to be dairy-free.
 Additionally, some children are allergic to milk protein.
-In both cases, milk alternatives are important to make sure you child is getting enough protein and calcium.
+In both cases, milk alternatives are important to make sure your child is getting enough protein and calcium.
 Understanding the difference between your options can help you choose the best one for your child.

-Examples Of Milk Alternatives
+Examples of Milk Alternatives

 A Note About Soy Milk